sbechet/loopback-component-cas/README.md

 ### Application Model

-You MUST use `application` model to store `url.origin` in url field.
+You MUST use `application` model to store RegExp url field.

 ### User Model